luau-lang/luau/rfcs/function-debug-id.md

 ## Summary

-Add `debug.id` which accepts a value and always returns the identifier unique to all values that haven't been garbage collected.
+Add `debug.id` which accepts a value and always returns the identifier unique to that value.

 ## Motivation